mkock/vivino_qconf/README.md

 `qconf -conf=path/to/qconf.toml ...`

+Alternatively, you can put it in `~/.config/qconf/qconf.toml`, and it will be automatically detected.

 The qconf.toml file is *not* included with this source code!
 The reasons should be obvious.
 Please request this file via secure means from a Vivino colleague.